Soares/simplifience.com/post/sample/growth.md

 ---

 <div class="caution" markdown="block">
 This is not a standard simplifience article.
 It provides minimal intuition for $e$ necessary to understand @post[Euler's identity]sample/identity.
-Both $e$ and Euler's identity are @post[contrives]intro/contrives, which are normally @post[avoided]intro/taboo.
+Both $e$ and Euler's identity are @post[contrives]intro/contrives, which are normally avoided.
 </div>

 You've probably been taught that $e$ is $2.718...$ and you might know it has something to do with logarithms.
 This is a poor way to look at $e$.
 The true nature of $e$ is simple: